 - 1 sheet of dense closed-cell foam (it must be closed-cell otherwise it swells with sealant) – 10mm thick material is a good width.
 A cheap camping mattress pad can work, but if you can find denser foam it will be better.
 Yoga mat is too thin 🙂

 Step 1: Measure the width of your inflated rear tire at its widest point and the width of the rim.

 Step 2: Remove your rear tire from the frame and deflate it until there is enough air inside that it holds its shape, but is easily deformed by your hand.
 Place the wheel on a nearby set of carpeted stairs such that the disc rotor is facing downwards into the space between the two steps.
 On the down step or up step, line the lower edge of the rim up with the edge of that step.
 Make sure only the rim is contacting the steps, not your spokes or disc rotor.
-Stand on the top of the wheel and use the other foot to progressively weight the tire until it unseats.
+Stand on the top of the wheel and use the other foot to progressively weight the tire until it unseats by the pushing of the step upwards.
 It might go bang and you might slip, so be ready for that – Hold onto the railing and use shoes.

 Step 3: Mark and cut a strip of the closed cell-foam sheet at a width somewhere between the rim width and the tire’s maximum width.
 The strip must be greater than the rim width and less than the tire’s width in order to resist snake bites and sidewall cuts while not interfering with the tire’s sidewall.

 Step 4: Eye up the circumference of the foam strip to the tire’s circumference at its widest point.
 If your foam strip is not long enough, cut another one and use some zip-ties to append it to the first one.
 Make sure the fit won’t interfere with the tire’s sidewall through its diameter being too short or long.
 Try and line that foam strip up to where the tire is widest.